-VOIE, I MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOW (3.
-D06520-P33788 KEEP THIS PORTIO N FOR YO UR RECORD THIS PRO XY CA RD IS VA ALID ONI Y WHEN SIGNED AND DATED.
-AND RETUR RN THIS PO ORTION ON E ENERGY, INC. Board of Directors recommends you vote FOR the For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. ollowing: number(s) of the nominee(s) on the line below.
-1. To elect two nominees for director named below to hold office as members of the Board of Directors until the 2023 Annual Meeting of the Stockholders. · J Nominees: 01) Benjamin Kortlang 02) Richard S. Mora The Board of Directors recommends you vote FOR osals 2 and 3.
-For Against Abstain The Board of Directors recommends you vote AGA proposal 4.
-NST For Against Abstain 2.
-To approve, on advisory basis, the compensation of the Company's named executive officers, as disclosed in this proxy statement.
-A stockholder proposal requesting that the Com issue a sustainability report describing its environme social and governance performance, if properly prese at the meeting. ntal, 3.
-To approve an amendment to the Company's Amended and Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock from The Board of Directors recommends you vote proposal 5.
-OR 150,000,000 to 200,000,000.
-To ratify the selection by the Audit Committee or Board of Directors of Deloitte &amp; Touche LIP as independent registered public accounting firm of Company for the fiscal year ending December 31, 2 the the NOTE: Your proxy holder will also vote on any other busine may properly come before the meeting or any postponer or adjournment thereof. dministrator, or other fiduciary, please give full title as such. se sign in full corporate or partnership name by authorized of Signa ture [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+N THIS PO LY WHEN SIGNED AND DATED.
+IL TON V IIIIS I G KIIOI O ENERGY, INC. oard of Directors recommends you vote FOR the For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+33 1.
+To for elect two nominees for director named below to hold office as members of the Board of Directors until the 2023 Annual Meeting of the Stockholders.
+I N Nominees: 01) Benjamin Kortlang 02) Richard S. Mora oard of Directors recommends you vote FOR sals 2 and 3.
+For Against Abstain The Board of Directors recommends you vote AGAINST proposal 4.
+For Against Abstai 2.
+To To approve, on advisory basis, the compensation of the Company's named executive officers, as disclosed in this proxy statement.
+A stockholder proposal requesting that the Company issue a sustainability report describing its environmental, social and governance performance, if properly presented at the meeting. ar To approve an amendment to the Company's Amended and Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock from The Board of Directors recommends you vote FOR proposal 5.
+150,000,000 to 200,000,000.
+To ratify the selection by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2020.
+NOTE: Your proxy holder will also vote on any other business as may properly come before the meeting or any postponement or adjournment thereof.